CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: Introduction

 We use various sources of atomic data, but for the important collisional excitation rates (CE) by electron impact we mostly rely on large-scale calculations produced by the UK APAP network\footnote{apap-network.org} \citep[see, e.g.][]{badnell_etal:2016}.
 Such calculations use the advanced $R$-matrix suite of codes but also provide energy levels and radiative data.
 Atomic data for the Be-like, Mg-like and C-like have recently been calculated and are included here.
 These CE rates replace for several ions approximate rates previously calculated with the distorted-wave (DW) method.
 As the focus of such calculations are the CE rates, the radiative rates for the lowest configurations are often not as accurate as those obtained with other codes.
 We have therefore included for several ions A-values for the lower configurations from mainly two sets of codes.
 The first set is mantained by the COMPAS group \cite[see, e.g.][]{jonsson_etal:2017} and consists of codes for Multiconfiguration Dirac-Hartree-Fock (MCDHF) calculations, providing very accurate transition probabilities (typically uncertainties are estimated to be within a few percent).
 The MCDHF calculations have been using the various improvements \citep[e.g. GRASP2K, see ][]{grasp2k:2007,grasp2k:2013} of Ian Grant's relativistic atomic structure program GRASP \citep{grant_etal:1980,dyall_etal:1989}.
 The second set are the Multiconfiguration Hartree-Fock (MCHF) calculations, available at NIST\footnote{https://nlte.nist.gov/MCHF/periodic.html} \citep[see, e.g.][ for a recent description of the methods]{froese_fisher_etal:2016}.

 Experimental energies are generally taken from the NIST\footnote{https://physics.nist.gov/PhysRefData/ASD/levels\_form.html} compilation, although in several cases, detailed in the comments of each file, alternative or additional identifications have been adopted.
-As the GRASP2K MCDHF calculations provide very accurate wavelengths (typically within a fraction of an \AA), in several cases they have helped to track questionable or incorrect identifications present in NIST or in CHIANTI.
+As the GRASP2K MCDHF calculations provide { very accurate wavelengths (often close to instrument's resolution), in several cases they have helped to track questionable or incorrect identifications present in NIST or in CHIANTI.
+As an example on the accuracies achievable, the \ion{Fe}{xi} wavelengths from $n=3$ states around 200~\AA\ calculated by \cite{wang_etal:2018_fe_11} are typically within 0.2~\AA\ the observed values (see their Table~5).
+The \ion{Fe}{xii} wavelengths from $n=4$ states around 80~\AA\ calculated by \cite{song_etal:2020} are typically within 0.005--0.01~\AA\ the observed values (see their Table~3). }

 The atomic data for the Be- and Mg-like sequences were benchmarked by \cite{delzanna:2019_eve} against medium-resolution quiet-Sun irradiances from 60 to 1100~\AA\ measured in 2008 by the prototype Extreme Ultraviolet Variability Experiment (EVE) on the Solar Dynamics Observatory (SDO) \citep{woods_etal:12}.
 The comparison indicated that, at least for medium-resolution spectral data, the CHIANTI data are now relatively complete in the extreme ultraviolet.
 Good overall agreement between predicted and observed irradiances was found, at a level comparable to the accuracy of the radiometric calibration (10-30\%).